home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ## Compatible hardware

-ZHA integration uses a hardware independent Zigbee stack implementation with modular design which means that it can support any one of the many Zigbee coordinator radio modules/adapters available from different manufacturers, as long as that module/adapter is compatible with [zigpy](https://github.com/zigpy/zigpy).
+ZHA integration uses a hardware independent Zigbee stack implementation with modular design, which means that it can support any one of the many Zigbee coordinator radio modules/adapters available from different manufacturers, as long as that module/adapter is compatible with [zigpy](https://github.com/zigpy/zigpy).

 Note!
 Zigbee 3.0 support or not in zigpy, depends primarily on your Zigbee coordinator hardware and its firmware.
 Some Zigbee coordinator hardware supports Zigbee 3.0 but might be shipped with an older firmware which does not.
 In such a case you may want to upgrade the firmware manually yourself.